Henok-et/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups: script that prints all the groups the current user is part of.
+script that adds execute permission to the owner and the group